aerospike/aerospike-client-python/doc/client.rst

     .. method:: is_connected()

-        The status of the connection to the cluster.
+        States whether the most recent connection attempt to the cluster succeeded.

         :rtype: :class:`bool`